-As many companies in UAE already submitted ESR Notification and most of them are conducting either one or some of the relevant activities and earning income by conducting those relevant activities, submission of ESR Return is going to be mandatory for them to submit before the end of the financial year.
+As many companies in UAE already submitted ESR Notification and most of them are conducting either one or some of the relevant activities and earning income by conducting those relevant activities, submission of ESR Report is going to be mandatory for them to submit before the end of the financial year.

 It is always better to be ready with the required information beforehand than wait for the template to be released and rush in the last minute looking for information.
-Hence, we tried to mobilize the relevant information from the Law in regards to the return and presenting here for your reference to have a basic idea of what is going to be in place.
+Hence, we tried to mobilize the relevant information from the Law in regards to the Report and presenting here for your reference to have a basic idea of what is going to be in place.

 Keep in mind that, the information provided below is presented only as a reference guide with a likelihood of expected questions in the content form.
-We will share the ESR Return form whenever it is released officially.
+We will share the ESR Report form whenever it is released officially.

 (a) Relevant Activity: the type of Relevant Activity conducted by it, it shall be in line with ESR Notification that has been filed with the regulatory authority (the licensing authority)

 (b) Income from the relevant activity: the amount and type of relevant income in respect of the Relevant Activity.
 This could be identified from segment reporting in financial statements if it is a significant amount.

 (c) Operating expenses: the amount and type of operating expenses in respect of the Relevant Activity.